ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 #### The *init* function

 There aren't so much novelties in the *init* function.
-The UART baudrate was changed from 115200 to 3000000000/1390 ≈ 2158273 which corresponds to 1390 nanoseconds per WS2812 bit.
+The UART baud rate was changed from 115200 to 3000000000/1390 ≈ 2158273 which corresponds to 1390 nanoseconds per WS2812 bit.
 The *TxInv* bit in CR2 register is set to invert TXD signal.

 #### The *main* function